 4. Once Lynda finishes publishing the Webinar information she returns to Secret Server and checks-in the credentials to Secret Server enabling another user to access it, if required.

 In summary, automation, web session recording and session launching capabilities tighten administrative control so you can focus on what’s really important and lower your risk.
-Recent enhancements to Secret Server provide organisations with a powerful solution to take control over their privileged account attack surface.
+Recent enhancements to Secret Server provide organizations with a powerful solution to take control over their privileged account attack surface.
 As always, maintaining user privacy is a key concern.
 Web session recording captures only activities related to privileged sessions and not personal applications open in a web browser.

-With more frequent attacks of this nature, it’s time for organisations to take a closer look at how they manage their social media accounts.
+With more frequent attacks of this nature, it’s time for organizations to take a closer look at how they manage their social media accounts.
 Privileged Access Management can play a critical role in protecting access to social media platforms, preventing embarrassing incidents and stopping cyber-attacks before irreversible damage can be done to your business.

 Start your free 30-day Secret Server trial now.